dozoisch/react-redux-provide/README.md

 The `createState` object will be passed to `createProviderStore` (below).

-### createProviderStore (Object providerInstance, Optional Mixed storeKey, Optional Object createState)
+### createProviderStore (Object providerInstance, Optional Mixed storeKey, Optional Object createState, Optional Function createFunction)

 Creates and returns a store specifically for some provider instance.
 You probably won't ever need to use this.

-If the `createState` object is included, it is merged into the store's initial state and indicates that the initial state should be replicated - i.e., `replication.create` is set to `true`.
+If the `createState` object is included, it is used as the store's initial state and indicates that the initial state should be replicated - i.e., `replication.create` is set to either the `createFunction` or `true`.

 ### getClientState (Object providerInstance)